compsocialscience/summer-institute/2018/teaching-learning-materials.md

   - [Slides](https://github.com/compsocialscience/summer-institute/tree/master/2018/materials/flash-talks/2018-SICSS-InfoTheoryTextAnalysis-Gallagher.pdf)

 ##### All slides and video are released under a <a href="https://creativecommons.org/licenses/by/4.0/">CC-BY</a> license, and all code is released under an <a href="https://en.wikipedia.org/wiki/MIT_License">MIT</a> license.
 Raw materials for many of these slides--including images, .Rmd, and .tex files---are available [here](https://github.com/compsocialscience/summer-institute/tree/master/2018/materials).

+# University of Colorado-Boulder
+## Instructors: Brian Keegan and Allie Morgan
+## Languages of instruction: English and Python